+24. Treatment options for meth abuse include . . .
 A. cognitive-behavioral intervention B. use of Methadone as indicated C. medications that increase dopamine in the brain D. participation in online therapy sessions 25.
 Signs of a meth lab include A. unusual security like video cameras and guard dogs B. obvious signs that someone is inhabiting the house C. renters who are early with rent payments D. neat and orderly property to avoid suspicion 26.
-Meth labs may be found A. only in large cities B. only as a result of an odor C. any location with suspicious activity D. just about anywhere 27.
+Meth labs may be found \\\\\.
+A. only in large cities B. only as a result of an odor C. any location with suspicious activity D. just about anywhere 27.
 Meth labs are dangerous because A. all of the ingredients for making meth are very dangerous B. mixing and heating the ingredients can cause explosions C. all the ingredients in meth give off toxic fumes D. ingredients are household items 28.
-The preparation requirements for DEA agents to train how to clear up a meth lab include A. graduation from specific Department of Justice classes B. use of drones and robots to prevent human contact C. access to several 55-gallon drums to dispose of waste D. annual recertification and medical evaluation an 29.
+The preparation needed to clean up a meth lab includes \\\\\\.
+A. graduation from specific Department of Justice classes B. use of drones and robots to prevent human contact C. several 55-gallon drums to dispose of waste D. annual recertification and medical evaluation 29.
 What states had the most meth lab seizures in 2018?
-A. Ohio and Kentucky B. Texas and Arizona C. Michigan and New York D. California and Florida A. ventilation of vehicles used as meth labs include A. ventilation for two days B. shampooing the upholstery C. sanitizing the air conditioning/heating systems D. decontamination is expensive so they are usually destroyed
+A. Ohio and Kentucky B. Texas and Arizona C. Michigan and New York D. California and Florida 30.
+Decontamination of vehicles used as meth labs include \\\\\\.
+A. ventilation for two days B. shampooing the upholstery C. sanitizing the air conditioning/heating systems

+D. decontamination is expensive so they are usually destroyed